EugeneBoondock/EugeneBoondock/README.md

 ### Where to Find Me 🌍

-🕊️ Flutter over to my Twitter nest: [EugeneBoondock](https://twitter.com/MansaKirito), where I tweet about AI, code, and occasionally, Earth2 escapades.
+🕊️ Flutter over to my Twitter nest: [Eugene Boondock](https://twitter.com/MansaKirito), where I tweet about AI, code, and occasionally, Earth2 escapades.

 🎮 Catch me in the matrix on Discord: eugeneboondock.
 Let's chat about algorithms, AI ethics, AI alignment, or maybe even our favorite space-time theories.